RDA Sunshine Coast Region

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.

 Please note – The 2016 Census used a new methodology to “impute” a work location to people who didn’t state their workplace address.
 As a result, 2016 and 2011 place of work data are not normally comparable.
 To allow comparison between 2011 and 2016, .id has sourced a 2011 dataset from the ABS which was experimentally imputed using the same methodology.
-However this dataset is NOT available at the Local Government Area level, and had to be matched using a best fit of work destination zones (DZNs) to the current LGA boundaries.
-RDA Sunshine Coast Region is one area for which there is no good match of 2011 DZNs to 2016 LGA boundaries, so there is no reasonable data comparison between 2011 and 2016 for this area.
-2011 data has been turned off and is currently unavailable for comparison for the RDA Sunshine Coast Region.
+To provide this detail, RDA Sunshine Coast Region in 2011 had to be constructed from a best fit of Work Destination Zones (DZNs).
+While it may not be an exact match to the LGA or region boundary, it is considered close enough to allow some comparison.
+Users should treat this time series data with caution, however, and not compare directly with 2011 data from any other source.

 |Local workers age structure|